ybhatnagar/kube-huddle/README.md

 ## Two outputs, one analysis pipeline

-Both outputs come from the same four-stage engine that rebuilds the network's real shape from the calls your workloads make:
+Both outputs come from a four-stage engine that rebuilds the network's real shape from the calls your workloads make:

 1. **Smooth** each interaction pair's latency series (exponential smoothing;